blefmuren/devops-course/Aboutmy/README.md

 * Get acquainted with the work experience of another team.

-* And in general, without a task, self-learning is boring)
+* And in general, without a task, self-learning is boring).

+* Also periodically it is necessary to perform the PM function.
+---

+*...if you want it to be good, do it well.*